All Products

 exports.handler = (event, context, callback) => {

-// Format the input parameters as objects.
+// Format the input parameters into an object.

 const eventObj = JSON.parse(event.toString());